Quick Treks with a High Reward

 If you were hoping to cover a little more distance but still keep it shorter on time, Castle Rock is, in my opinion, one of the best treks on the south side.
 This hike only gets cooler and more fun the further you go – as you approach Castle Rock, the trail requires some alpine scrambling to get to certain rock peaks.
 There are multiple options to find a higher perspective, the fun is choosing where you want to go and how to get there.
 All in all, it does require some skill, however not a strenuous hike and depending on your route is roughly only 2.5 miles round trip.

 Another favorite option on the south side is the Van Sickle Bi-State Park.
 For most, it’s the trek to the waterfall they’ve heard about, but you’ll hit one of the more stunning outlooks on this trail at only about a half-mile in.
-If you choose to continue on to the waterfall, you won’t be disappointed.
-After a slightly steep trek through the serene Tahoe forest, you’re standing above the tree line looking out toward Tallac.
+You won’t be disappointed if you choose to continue to the waterfall.
+After a slightly steep trek through the serene Tahoe forest, you’re standing above the tree line, looking out toward Tallac.

 No matter where you decide to go, Tahoe doesn’t disappoint.